holoviz/panel/doc/how_to/interactivity/bind_component.md

 Binding a parameter to a component is a powerful way to make your component interactive.
 However, binding a parameter to a component is not always possible.
 For example, if there is no ideal parameter for the component or the component depends on multiple parameters.
 In these cases, you can bind a function to a component instead with the use of `pn.bind`.

 Let's say we have a function that outputs a string, which depends both on a slider but also a select widget.
-This select widget has the options of using either ⭐ or 🐘.
+This select widget has the option of using either ⭐ or 🐘.

 ```{pyodide}